-From the cherry blossom trees and National Cherry Blossom Festival to waterfront festivals and embassy tours, celebrate the best free things to do this spring in DC.
+From the cherry blossom trees and National Cherry Blossom Festival programming to exciting outdoor activities, celebrate the best free things to do this spring in DC.

 A family-friendly spring break filled with free activities awaits in Washington, DC.
-The season is headlined by the blooming of cherry blossom trees and the corresponding National Cherry Blossom Festival, but your spring vacation does not have to be limited to that.
-There are plenty of free things to do throughout the city, and we’ve listed some of our favorites below.
+The season is headlined by the blooming of cherry blossom trees and the corresponding National Cherry Blossom Festival, but your spring excitement does not have to be limited to that.
+There are plenty of free things to do and we’ve listed some of our favorites below.

 Seeing the blossoms on the National Mall is essential during any spring vacation to DC, but your flower exploration does not have to stop there.
-Check out the Bishop’s Garden at the Washington National Cathedral, which was planned to suit the 14th-century-style Gothic cathedral, or tour the U.S. Botanic Garden, which features blooming wildlife all year long.
+Check out the Bishop’s Garden at the Washington National Cathedral, which was planned to suit the 14th-century-style Gothic cathedral, or check out the Rock Creek Park, which offers blooming wildlife all year long.

 The Tidal Basin, including the cherry blossoms that surround the incredible Stone of Hope at the Martin Luther King, Jr. Memorial, and East Potomac Park are not the only places to feature cherry blossoms in DC.
 Stanton Park in historic Capitol Hill features a dramatic display of the trees, as does the U.S. National Arboretum.